Course Syllabus

 • Yiyong Feng and Daniel P. Palomar, A Signal Processing Perspective on Financial Engineering.
 Foundations and Trends® in Signal Processing, Now Publishers, 2016. [pdf]

-• Boyd and L. Vandenberghe, Convex Optimization, Cambridge University Press, 2004. [pdf]
+• Boyd and L. Vandenberghe, Convex Optimization, Cambridge University Press, 2004. [pdf Links to an external site.]

 • G. Cornuejols and R. Tutuncu, Optimization Methods in Finance.
 Cambridge Univ.
 Press, 2007.